 RHA Electrophysiology Amplifier Chips

 Introduced in 2010, RHA2000 amplifier chips are low-power microchips that contain 16 or 32 low-noise amplifiers for electrophysiology monitoring and recording applications.
-RHA2000 series chips are available in standard QFN surface-mount packages for solder assembly on printed circuit boards, and are also available in bare die form for advanced chip-on-board assembly.
+RHA2000 series chips are available in standard QFN surface-mount packages for solder assembly on printed circuit boards.

 The RHA2000 chips have multiplexed analog outputs, so an external ADC must be added.
 Our newer RHD2000 amplifier chips, introduced in 2012, incorporate an on-chip ADC as well as additional functionality and are recommended for new designs.